schibsted/sdk-js-event-tracking/README.md

 ##### Generated objects

-`object` - Where the event originated.
+`object` as `'primary'` - Where the event originated.
 In this case, the clicked element.

-`target` - The target of the action.
+`target` as `'secondary'` - The target of the action.
 Normally the current page or where a users ends up after the action.

 ##### Extra parameter suggestions